nneverlander/etnpool/README.md

-        "time": 600, //How many seconds to ban worker for "invalidPercent": 25, //What percent of invalid shares triggers ban "checkThreshold": 30 //Perform check when this many shares have been submitted }
+        "time": 600, //How many seconds to ban worker for "invalidPercent": 25, //What percent of invalid shares triggers ban "checkThreshold": 30 //Perform check when this many shares have been submitted },
+    /* [Warning: several reports of this feature being broken.
+Proposed fix needs to be tested.]
+        Slush Mining is a reward calculation technique which disincentivizes pool hopping and rewards 'loyal' miners by valuing younger shares higher than older shares.
+Remember adjusting the weight!
+        More about it here: https://mining.bitcoin.cz/help/#!/manual/rewards */
+    "slushMining": {
+        "enabled": false, //Enables slush mining.
+Recommended for pools catering to professional miners "weight": 300, //Defines how fast the score assigned to a share declines in time.
+The value should roughly be equivalent to the average round duration in seconds divided by 8.
+When deviating by too much numbers may get too high for JS.
+        "lastBlockCheckRate": 1 //How often the pool checks the timestamp of the last block.
+Lower numbers increase load but raise precision of the share value
+    }
 },